CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration.md

 **Availability Restrictions**
 * **General:**

-  Cloud Optimization is currently not available for resellers.
+  Cloud Integration is currently not available for resellers.
 Our automation prevents offering this service to resellers or customers of resellers.
 If you would like us to review your particular use case, please submit a support ticket with your contact details so we can discuss your scenario.

   Please see above for the geographic territories that are allowed.